datahub-project/datahub/metadata-ingestion/source_docs/hive.md

 This plugin extracts the following:

-- Metadata for databases, schema, and tables
+- Metadata for databases, schemas, and tables
 - Column types associated with each table
 - Detailed table and storage information